 Make Sure Your Employer Files an Accident Report

-Some work supervisors will neglect to write an accident report for the company.
+After an on-the-job accident, some work supervisors will neglect to write an accident report for the company.
 You need this report to prove your injury to the company.
 If your immediate supervisor isn’t going to submit a report, you need to prepare a written statement describing the injury and its cause and submit it to the highest supervisor with whom you have communication.
 You should have that supervisor sign a statement that they’ve received your report.
 Once your employer writes an accident report, get a copy of it for your own records.
 This ensures that your claim can’t get “lost” in a bureaucratic hiccup.

 Make Careful Notes of Who You Contact About the Injury